Zamiell/jud6s/README.md

 ### Double Champion Fix

 Some rooms have Monstros, Gurdy Jr.'s, or Cages that spawn near an entrance.
-If the double champion version spawns, the will be touched while the room is loading and automatically take damage.
+If the double champion version spawns, they will be touched while the room is loading and automatically take damage.
 This bug is fixed by moving the enemies closer to the center of the room.

 The changed rooms are as follows:
 * Chest: #43, #69 (Monstro)